 Born and raised in vibrant Kelowna, BC Élodie showed interest in the arts from a young age; dancing, singing and performing on many occasions around the city.
-At the age of 18, after graduating from high school she moved to Toronto to study performing arts at Randolph College of Performing arts.
+At the age of 18, after graduating from high school she traveled to Toronto to study performing arts at Randolph College of Performing arts.

 Upon graduating from Randolph College, Élodie has kept busy in numerous performing opportunities.
 Amandine et Rosalie; a touring francophone kids show helped her reconnect with her inner child and gave her the chance to meet francophone children in Ontario.
-She went on to be cast in Stage West Calgary’s annual musical review Hollywood Hits.
+She went on to be cast in Stage West Calgary’s musical revue Hollywood Hits.

 On the teaching side Élodie created and directed a weeklong theatre workshop that catered to adults and elders in British Columbia’s communities.
-She travelled throughout B-C, teaching the theatre intensive to seniors and adults. Élodie also regularly gives workshops to students and professionals on breath + speaking techniques, team building, character development, clown work and improv skills.
+She travelled throughout B-C, teaching a theatre intensive to seniors and adults. Élodie also regularly gives workshops to students and professionals on breath + speaking techniques, team building, character development, clown work and improv skills.